-ing perhaps, with her cooperation, she could There, she met Elaine Abraham, who directs the Student Orientation Services (SOS) at the school.
+ham, who directs the Student Orientation Services (SOS) at the school.

-Along with her assistant, Mike McKuen, and Helen Reed, a clerk specialist and receptionist at the college.
+Along with her assistant, Reed, a clerk specialist and receptionist at the college.
 Abraham helps students from all over Alaska and even Outficulties they encounter at college, especially those coming in from rural areas.

-After talking with Demvan, Abraham realized that what she really wanted was to become a fulltime college student but that she just felt that economically, it was a little more than she could handle at the time.
-Abraham found the funds to help Demyan with tuition, housing and books:
+After talking with Demyan, Abraham realized that what she really wanted was to become a fulltime college student but that she just felt that economically, it was a little more than she could handle at the time.
+Abraham found the funds to help Demyan with tuition, housing and books.

-Now Demyan is a fulltim 12-credit-hour student, Before igging into her computer classes, she is taking basic math and English courses to help her catch up on much of what she missed earlier.
+Now Demyan is a fulltim

+12-credit-hour student, Before igging into her computer math and English courses to help her catch up on much of what she missed earlier.
 SOS has a special honors program of 15 students, most of whom can boast of very high grade point averages.
-Abraham was so impressed with the accomplishments Demyan had made to just get into college, that she included her on the honor roll as a first semester fresh-
+Abraham was so impressed with the accomplishments Demvan had made to just get into college, that roll as a first semester fresh-